Skip to main content

 Start by comparing the most obvious symptoms.

-Common allergy symptoms¹
+Common allergy symptoms 1

-Common cold symptoms²
+Common cold symptoms 2

 Although they can present as similar, it's useful to note the differences between allergy and cold symptoms.
 For instance, itchy, watery eyes or itchy nose or throat are typical allergy symptoms while coughing, muscle aches, and fever or chills usually signal a cold.